frederic-perez/AmE-dictionary/dictionary.md

 __purse__ _v_ _His lips pursed._
 __purveyor__ _n_ :three::shit: _Purveyors of unhelpfully vapid self help._
 __pus__ _n_ _Pus bags_
-__pushover__ :two::shit:
-__pushover__ _n_ A pushover is a person who's easy to fool or influence.
+__pushover__ _n_ :three: A pushover is a person who's easy to fool or influence.
 A substitute teacher who's a pushover is easily convinced that the class usually spends an hour watching music videos.
 If you're a pushover, you find it hard to deny anyone what they ask for.
 __pushpins__
 __put on a clinic__
 __put skin__ _Put skin in the game._